Transactions

 Typical decision logic should evaluate both the financial meaning of the message and the operational state behind it.

-• message intent and direction Confirm whether the webhook represents a debit authorization, credit authorization, reversal, or technical message, and interpret the amount, currency, and authtype accordingly.
+• confirm whether the webhook represents a debit authorization, credit authorization, reversal, or technical message, and interpret the amount, currency, and authtype accordingly

-• card and account state Confirm that the token exists, the card is in a usable status, the linked account is valid, and the transaction is consistent with the current cardholder and account setup.
+• confirm that the token exists, the card is in a usable status, the linked account is valid, and the transaction is consistent with the current cardholder and account setup

-• available funds and issuer-side controls For debit-side flows, evaluate available balance, remaining budget, hold model, and any configured daily, monthly, or program-specific limits.
+• for debit-side flows, evaluate available balance, remaining budget, hold model, and any configured daily, monthly, or program-specific limits

-• merchant, channel, and policy controls Apply MCC restrictions, geography restrictions, cardholder or employee policy, merchant controls, and any program-level spend rules.
+• apply MCC restrictions, geography restrictions, cardholder or employee policy, merchant controls, and any program-level spend rules

-• duplicate and suspicious behavior Detect likely duplicate authorization attempts, repeated retries, and patterns that should be treated as suspicious or high risk.
+• detect likely duplicate authorization attempts, repeated retries, and patterns that should be treated as suspicious or high risk

-• flow-specific handling PaymentCredit and Return should be treated as credit-side flows, Reversal should unwind the earlier authorization effect where applicable, and GetContractInfo should be treated as a technical message.
+• treat PaymentCredit and Return (refund) as credit-side flows, treat Reversal as an unwind of the earlier authorization effect where applicable, and treat GetContractInfo as a technical message

-• safe failure behavior If the required internal systems or data are unavailable, the handler should decline safely rather than risk an incorrect approval.
+• if the required internal systems or data are unavailable, decline safely rather than risk an incorrect approval

 Authorization types and funds direction